guliveR1/react-minesweeper/README.md

 # React MineSweeper

 This is a minesweeper app written with react.
 This app is using react-window in order to render large boards.

 ## Installation

+There is a live demo of this application [here](https://guliver1.github.io/react-minesweeper/),

+You can also run a local envrionment:
-Use npm to install dependencies
+use npm to install dependencies

 ```
 npm i